By the end of this chapter, students should be able to:

 8.4.2 Origin of the Continents

-In order to have plate tectonics (as the process works today), it is necessary to have continents.
-However, the easiest way for continental material to be made is using existing continents via assimilation and differentiation (see chapter 4).
-This becomes a chicken-and-egg situation to know how continents were made in the first place, and the answers are not easy to find because of the great age of continental material and how much evidence has been lost during subsequent tectonics and erosion.
-Somehow, with a timing and process that is still debated, volcanic action must have brought the first continental material to the surface during the Hadean, 4.4 billion years ago .
-This does not solve the problem of forming continents, since magmatic differentiation seems to need thicker crust.
-Nevertheless, it happened somehow by some incremental process during the early history of Earth .
-The best idea is that density differences allowed lighter felsic materials to float upwards and heavier ultramafic materials and metallic iron to sink.
-These density differences led to the layering of the earth that is now detected by seismic studies.
-Early proto-continents added additional felsic material as plate tectonic processes developed and brought more material from the mantle to near the surface .
+In order for plate tectonics to work as it does currently, it necessarily must have continents.
+However, the easiest way to create continental material is via assimilation and differentiation of existing continents (see Chapter 4).
+This chicken-and-egg quandary over how continents were made in the first place is not easily answered because of the great age of continental material and how much evidence has been lost during tectonics and erosion.
+While the timing and specific processes are still debated, volcanic action must have brought the first continental material to the Earth’s surface during the Hadean, 4.4 billion years ago .
+This model does not solve the problem of continent formation, since magmatic differentiation seems to need thicker crust.
+Nevertheless, the continents formed by some incremental process during the early history of Earth .
+The best idea is that density differences allowed lighter felsic materials to float upward and heavier ultramafic materials and metallic iron to sink.
+These density differences led to the layering of the Earth, the layers that are now detected by seismic studies.
+Early protocontinents accumulated felsic materials as developing plate-tectonic processes brought lighter material from the mantle to the surface .

-The general guideline as to what constitutes a continent, a subcontinent, and differentiates oceanic from continental crust is under some debate.
-At passive margins, the continental crust grades into oceanic crust, making a distinction difficult .
-Even island arc and hot spot material can seem more closely related to continental crust than oceanic.
-Continents and subcontinents are generally cored by one or more cratons, as well as contain felsic igneous rocks.
-There is evidence of submerged masses like Zealandia, that includes New Zealand, that could be considered continents .
-A piece of continental crust that does not contain a craton, like Madagascar, would be called a continental fragment, such as the island of Madagascar off the east coast of Africa .
+The general guideline as to what constitutes a continent and differentiates oceanic from continental crust is under some debate.
+At passive margins, continental crust grades into oceanic crust at passive margins, making a distinction difficult .
+Even island-arc and hot-spot material can seem more closely related to continental crust than oceanic.
+Continents usually have a craton in the middle with felsic igneous rocks.
+There is evidence that submerged masses like Zealandia, that includes present-day New Zealand, would be considered a continent .
+Continental crust that does not contain a craton is called a continental fragment, such as the island of Madagascar off the east coast of Africa .

 8.4.3 First Life on Earth